Nepiki/Guides/Snatcher-(Sega-CD).md

 ![](https://media.retroachievements.org/Badge/105858.png) [Saving the Day (25)](https://retroachievements.org/achievement/96037)
 Complete the game with less than 3 saves

-It is not suggested to go for this achievement on the first playthrough, as you'd have to work with just 2 saves throughout the game, while trying to do everything.
-It is better to go for this when done with everything else, so to not having to be preoccupied about rank, or use this opportunity to clean up anything missed.
+It is not suggested to go for this achievement on the first playthrough, as you'd have to work with just 2 saves throughout the game while trying to do everything.

+It is better to go for this when done with everything else, so to not having to be preoccupied about the rank.
+Most importantly, you'd have a better knowledged about the game and what is needed to do to beat it, making it easier, and maybe use this as an opportunity to get anything missed.
+The only suggestion to give is to save when the game prompts you to at the end of each chapter.

 # ACT 1: SNATCH